Julia sets and geometrically finite maps over finite extensions of the $p$-adic field

 \subsection{Gurevich entropy}

-Consider the natural directed graph $\Gamma_A$ induced by the matrix $A$ in Section \ref{sec:example-proof}, that is, $\Gamma_A$ has vertices in $\mathcal{A}$, and possesses an edge from $\gamma_i\in\mathcal{A}$ to $\gamma_j\in\mathcal{A}$ if and only if $A_{b_ib_j}=1$.
-From Section \ref{sec:tree}, the graph $\Gamma_A$ is not strongly connected.
+Consider the natural directed graph $\Gamma_A$ induced by the matrix $A$ in Section \ref{sec:example-proof}, that is, $\Gamma_A$ has vertices in $\mathcal{A}$, and possesses an edge from $\gamma_i\in\mathcal{A}$ to $\gamma_j\in\mathcal{A}$ if and only if $A_{\gamma_i\gamma_j}=1$.
+From Section \ref{sec:tree}, we have that the graph $\Gamma_A$ is not strongly connected.
 Hence the matrix $A$ is reducible.
 Now we consider its irreducible component that corresponds to a maximal strongly connected subgraph of $\Gamma_A$.
-In fact, the matrix $A$ has a unique such irreducible component $A'$, which corresponds to the symbol set
+In fact, the matrix $A$ has an irreducible component $A'$ corresponding to the symbol set

 Denote by $\Sigma'_{A'}$ the corresponding subspace and let $(\Sigma'_{A'},\sigma')$ be the corresponding subsystem of $(\Sigma_A,\sigma)$, where $\sigma'=\sigma|_{\Sigma'_{A'}}$.
 We now compute the Gurevich entropy $h_G(\Sigma'_{A'}, \sigma')$ of the system $(\Sigma'_{A'},\sigma')$.